bin-guo/bin-guo.github.io/index.md

 My full publication list is on the [Google Scholar](https://scholar.google.com/citations?user=m3ONACQAAAAJ&hl=en).
 All papers have the arXiv version for reading.
 Here is my thesis and selected important publication.

+All related presentations are uploaded to [Youtube](https://www.youtube.com/@guoben8357), including my students' reading course presentation and my conference presentation.
+I guess this is the best way to show my research work.

 ## 1) Preprint